Mariangela Pino

 Mariangela Pino is an American actress.
 She is best known for her role as Diane Koscinski in the 1994 film Richie Rich and her recurring role as Marie Morton on the sitcom Home Improvement.

+Early life and education

-Pino earned a Bachelor of Arts in Communications from Temple University and a Master of Fine Arts in Performance Art from the University of California, San Diego.
+Pino was born in Chama, New Mexico.
+She earned a Bachelor of Arts in communications from Temple University and a Master of Fine Arts in performance art from the University of California, San Diego.

+Career

 In 1986, Pino appeared in the Off-Broadway play Orchards.
 Other television credits include Wiseguy, Who's the Boss?, L.A.
 Law, Murder One, Chicago Hope, ER, NYPD Blue and The Pretender.

 In April 1996, Pino had a bit part in a made-for-TV movie, Unforgivable, co-starring with John Ritter and Harley Jane Kozak.
 Pino also appeared in the films Op Center (1995), The Souler Opposite and Living Out Loud, both released in 1998.

 Her last acting credit was a guest appearance on Touched by an Angel in 1999.
 She currently runs "The Center for True North" with her husband Hank Landau in Springdale, Utah.